 A large part of the Program is delivering relevant and informative workshops catered to supporting the experience of first-year UNMA students.
 Many of these events will be in collaboration with College partners such as the Academic Advising Team, Learning Skills Services, Ready Set-YU Team, other LA&PS colleges, the Career Centre and many more.

 This six-step checklist will help guide you through the program.

 Connect with a Peer Mentor

-Vanier College Peer Mentors are upstanding students who have a wealth of knowledge about campus and college resources.
-If you have a question or need advice from a fellow student, connect with your Peer Mentor.
-Email firstname.lastname@example.org for more information.
+YU Explore Peer Mentors are a group of upper-year students who have a wealth of knowledge about campus resources and university life.
+If you are feeling a little lost, have questions, or need advice, connect with your Peer Mentor!
+Feel free to email firstname.lastname@example.org to get connected and for more information.